lucash-h/CSC360/Tutorials/T2-Files/Tutorial-2.md

 #### 5. **Makefile**

+Your makefile must link all the files to create a single executable.

 Examples such as the one shared in Tutorial 2 may be used as a very strong basis.
 Additionally, it can't hurt to review to documentation [here](https://www.gnu.org/software/make/manual/make.html).

-Some template code has been provided in `Tutorials/T2-Files` -- the same directory as this document.
-For best results, use this as a basis for your implementation. `simple_history.c` is a complete implementation to the depth of this challenge.
-Your focus should be directed towards `history_list.c`.
-Remember, you need to make your own `makefile`.
-Recall that `makefile`s can be run with `make`, the created files can be cleaned up with `make clean`.
+Some example code has been provided in `Tutorials/T2-Files` -- the same directory as this document.
+For best results, use this as a basis for your implementation.

 The tests below may be run manually in order to verify expected output: